Rotate PDF

 Key Features

-Rotate individual pages independently, so you can fix a single landscape page without affecting the rest of the document.
+Rotate individual pages independently, so you can fix a single sideways page in a scanned document without affecting any other pages.

 Batch Rotation

-Apply the same rotation to all pages at once when your entire document needs to be reoriented.
+Apply the same rotation angle to all pages simultaneously when your entire document needs to be reoriented in one step.

-See thumbnail previews of each page so you can identify which ones need rotating before applying changes.
+See thumbnail previews of every page before applying changes, so you can clearly identify which pages need rotating and in which direction.

 Lossless Operation

-Rotation modifies only the page metadata, not the actual content.
-Text, images, and formatting remain untouched.
+Rotation modifies only the page's metadata rotation flag.
+Text, images, vector graphics, and formatting are completely untouched.

 Frequently Asked Questions